-I. Adjudication of Plaintiffs' Claims Challenging the Third Amendment Would Violate Section 4623(d) Because It Would Require the Review of the Director's October 2008 Action
+I. Adjudication of Plaintiff's Claims Challenging the Third Amendment Would Violate Section 4623(d) Because It Would Require the Review of the Director's October 2008 Action

 The Director, through the October 2008 Action, set the regulatory capital ground rules governing the operations of the Enterprises in conservatorship.
-Specifically, pursuant to the Director's action, the pre-existing capital requirements and classification system would not be applicable to the Enterprises in conservatorship.
-Instead, the hundreds of billions of dollars that Treasury had committed to the Enterprises under the PSPAs would be treated by FHFA (in its capacity as regulator) as the Enterprises' operating capital, and the regulator's ongoing safety and soundness determinations would accordingly consider the adequacy of Treasury's remaining financial commitment rather than the Enterprises' regulatory capital accounts.
-In seeking rescission of the Third Amendment by challenging the adequacy of the Enterprises' post-Third Amendment capital levels, Plaintiffs seek to have the Court "affect," "review," "modify," "terminate," and/or "set aside" the Director's October 2008 Action, which established a new regulatory paradigm pursuant to which FHFA as regulator would evaluate the capital adequacy of the Enterprises while in conservatorship by reference to the amount of the remaining Treasury capital commitment to both Enterprises.
+Specifically, pursuant to the Director's action, the pre-existing regulatory capital requirements and classification system would not be applicable to the Enterprises in conservatorship.
+Instead, the hundreds of billions of dollars that Treasury had committed to the Enterprises under the PSPAs would be treated by the FHFA (in its capacity as regulator) as the Enterprises' operating capital, and the regulator's ongoing safety and soundness determinations would accordingly consider the adequacy of Treasury's remaining financial commitment rather than the Enterprises' regulatory capital accounts.
+In seeking rescission of the Third Amendment by challenging the adequacy of the Enterprises' post-Third Amendment capital levels, Plaintiff seeks to have the Court "affect," "review," "modify," "terminate," and/or "set aside" the Director's October 2008 Action, which established a new regulatory paradigm pursuant to which FHFA as regulator would evaluate the capital adequacy of the Enterprises while in conservatorship by reference to the amount of the remaining Treasury capital commitment to both Enterprises.
 See 12 C.F.R. § 1234.8(a)(1) (joint financial regulator rule acknowledging that the Enterprises in conservatorship are operating "with capital support from the United States").
-Section 4623(d) thus bars Plaintiffs' claims.2
+Section 4623(d) thus bars Plaintiff's claims.2

-2 FHFA is not asserting that the Third Amendment is a regulatory action; the Third Amendment was executed by FHFA in its capacity as Conservator.
-This supplemental brief explains that Plaintiffs' claims seek to set aside a separate regulatory action-the Director's October 2008 Action-and thus are barred by Section 4623(d)'s jurisdictional withdrawal provision.
+FHFA is not asserting that the Third Amendment is a regulatory action; the Third Amendment was executed by FHFA in its capacity as Conservator.
+This supplemental brief explains that Plaintiff's claims seek to set aside a separate regulatory action-the Director's October 2008 Action-and thus are barred by Section 4623(d)'s jurisdiction-withdrawal provision.

-Plaintiffs argue the Conservator acted outside of its statutory powers and functions in agreeing to the Third Amendment because it allegedly does not put the Enterprises in a "sound and solvent" condition.
-Indeed, Plaintiffs specifically contend that the Third Amendment is unlawful because it is contrary to sound regulatory practice.
-According to Plaintiffs:
+Plaintiff argues the Conservator acted outside of its statutory powers and functions in agreeing to the Third Amendment because it allegedly will not "put the [Companies] in a sound and solvent condition."
+Indeed, Plaintiff specifically contends that the Third Amendment is unlawful because it is contrary to sound regulatory practice.
+According to Plaintiff: